-Connecticut (CT) Illinois (IL) Indiana (IN) Maryland (MD) Michigan (MI) Missouri (MO) Montana (MT) New Jersey (NJ) New Mexico (NM) New York (NY) North Dakota (ND) State income tax withholding is voluntary.
+Connecticut (CT) Illinois (IL) Indiana (IN) Maryland (MD) Michigan (MI) Missouri (MO) Montana (MT) New Jersey (NJ) New Jersey (NJ) New Mexico (NM) New York (NY) North Dakota (ND) State income tax withholding is voluntary.
 If you want state income tax withheld, you must provide the amount to withhold.
 ND, IL - You may elect any dollar amount to be withheld.
 CT, NJ - Only whole dollar amounts may be withheld and withholding amount must be at least \$10.00 IN, MO, MT, NM - Withholding amount must be at least \$10.00 MI, NY - Only whole dollar amounts may be withheld and withholding amount must be at least \$5.00 MD - Withholding amount must be at least \$5.00.
 Residents cannot elect out of mandatory state tax withholding if an eligible rollover distribution is not rolled over.
 In this case, 7.75 % of the gross distribution will be withheld for state taxes.
-YOUR ELECTION: ☐ I do not want state income tax withheld. ☐ I elect to have the following amount withheld: \$ (enter amount) Alahama (AL) · Alabama (AL) Colorado (CO) District of Columbia (DC) State income tax withholding is voluntary.
+YOUR ELECTION: I do not want state income tax withheld.
+I elect to have the following amount withheld: Alabama (AL) Colorado (CO) District of Columbia (DC) Idaho (ID) Kentucky (KY) Louisiana (LA) Minnesota (MN) Mississippi (MS) Ohio (OH) Rhode Island (RI) South Carolina (SC) Utah (UT) West Virginia (WV) Wisconsin (WI) State income tax withholding is voluntary.
 If you want state income tax withheld, you must provide a valid election.
-District of Columbia (DC) Idaho (ID) YOUR ELECTION: Kentucky (KY) Louisiana (LA) ☐ I do not want state income tax withheld.
-Minnesota (MŃ) Mississippi (MS) ☐ I elect to have state income tax withheld as follows: Ohio (OH) Marital status: ☐ Married ☐ Single Rhode Island (RI) South Carolina (SC) Allowances: Utah (UT) West Virginia (WV) Wisconsin (WI) Additional Amount: \$ Arizona (AZ) State income tax withholding is voluntary.
+YOUR ELECTION: I do not want state income tax withheld.
+I elect to have state income tax withheld as follows: Marital status: Married Allowances: Additional Amount: Arizona (AZ) State income tax withholding is voluntary.
 If you want state income tax withheld, you must provide the percentage of federal income tax you would like withheld for state income tax.
 Note: State tax will not be withheld from lump sum payments.
-YOUR ELECTION: ☐ I do not want state income tax withheld. ☐ I elect to have the following fixed percentage of my federal income tax withheld for state income tax: □ 10.7% □ 20.3% □ 24.5% □ 26.7% □ 33.1% □ 39.5%
+YOUR ELECTION: I do not want state income tax withheld.
+I elect to have the following fixed percentage of my federal income tax withheld for state income tax: 10.7% 20.3% 24.5% 26.7% 33.1% 39.5%